-Lifeline Australia aims to actively promote a corporate culture that supports diversity in the composition of its Board and senior management, in the workplace and amongst its Members.
-In 2012-13, the Board has identified gender diversity on the Board as a key area for improvement.
-Currently, 60% of our employees at Lifeline Australia are female and we have a female to male ratio of 11:10 in management positions.
+Lifeline Australia aims to actively promote a corporate culture that supports diversity in the composition of its Board and Senior Management, in the workplace and amongst its Members.
 Lifeline Australia’s commitment to diversity is formally outlined in our Diversity Policy: Lifeline Australia Diversity Policy

 The Board and Management of Lifeline Australia actively promote ethical and responsible decision making.
-The Lifeline Australia Board has introduced a set of ethical guidelines for the Board.
-Every existing Director and all new Directors are required to sign an Ethical Guidelines declaration: Lifeline Australia Ethical Guidelines for Board 2011 (updated)
+The Lifeline Australia Board has set a Code of Conduct and Ethics for the Board: Lifeline Australia Code of Conduct and Ethics

 Lifeline's annual reports are available in our Publications Library.